-How is The PayScale Index Forecasted?
+How do we calculate The PayScale Index Forecast?

 In order to forecast the next quarter of the U.S. national PayScale Index, we built an autoregressive (AR) model that takes in the following inputs:

 The AR model predicts The PayScale Index for the next quarter based on the current quarter’s PayScale Index, CPI and the unemployment rate.
-This can be represented by the following model at time t
+This can be represented by the following model at time t:

-: PSIt+1 = α + β1PSIt + β2CPIt +β3URt +εt ,
+PSIt+1 = α + β1PSIt + β2CPIt + β3URt + εt ,

-is the intercept and ε
+where α is the intercept and ε is the residual.

 We chose the CPI and unemployment rate as inputs into our forecast model due to their observed relationships with The PayScale Index.
 The CPI is strongly positively correlated with The PayScale Index, while the unemployment rate is negatively correlated with The PayScale Index.
 This means that increases in the CPI and The PayScale Index tend to occur together, while decreases in the unemployment rate coincide with increases in The PayScale Index.
 See the following chart for a visual representation of these relationships: